The day I died, I was in the supermarket.

 I’d needed some fresh air, so we went and stood in the car park.
 The bracing November air whipped around our bodies, but I didn’t care.

-“You’re dead,” Alex was saying.
+“You’re dead,” Alex was saying, as I tuned back in; I had been watching the skyline for a minute.
 “You’re also stronger, fitter and more self-assured than you were before.”

 “Stronger,” I muttered.
 “Yeah, I’ve already encountered that.
 It felt…. good.”